Everything you need to know about the difference between a good and bad credit rating and how you can improve yours.

 - Establish healthy accounts.
-Having a mobile or internet plan, electricity account or Foxtel service in your name is a good way to establish proof that you are a responsible borrower.
+As long as you regularly pay your bill on time, having a mobile or internet plan, electricity account or Foxtel service in your name is a good way to establish proof that you are a responsible borrower.

-- Stay in the same job.
-Job stability demonstrates responsibility to potential lenders, as well as your ability to repay.
+- Demonstrating job stability.
+Staying in the same job for a few years, rather than frequently hopping between jobs, demonstrates responsibility to potential lenders, as well as your ability to repay.

 - Stay in the same place.
-Long-term rental or homeownership also demonstrates responsibility and gives lenders the comfort of knowing you’re not likely to default on your payments and run away.
+Long-term rental or homeownership also demonstrates responsibility and gives lenders the comfort of knowing you’re not likely to default on your payments.

 - Make infrequent credit card applications.
-Each credit card application you make shows up in your credit report regardless of whether it is approved.
-Having numerous credit card applications on your report, again, puts in question your ability to manage money and loans.
+Each credit card application you make shows up on your credit report regardless of whether it is approved.
+Having numerous credit card applications on your report, again, can also send negative signals regarding your eligibility and ability to manage your funds.

 What is a bad credit rating?

 A bad credit rating can result in rejected applications, lower credit limits and more restrictive repayment terms.
-A bad credit report is usually quite obviously scarred by things like bankruptcy declarations, payment defaults, court charges or court writs relating to finance (e.g. fines, fraud charges, etc.) Less extreme black marks include late payments, high credit balances, and frequent applications for credit (e.g. applying for three credit cards in a month).
+A bad credit report is usually scarred by things like bankruptcy declarations, payment defaults, court charges or court writs relating to finance (such as fines and fraud charges).
+Less extreme black marks include late payments, high credit balances and frequent applications for credit (such as applying for three credit cards in a month).

-Having a lot of active credit accounts can also negatively affect your credit score, especially if you also have issues with any of the above, because it indicates a lack of responsibility in the area of credit management.
+Having a lot of active credit accounts can also negatively affect your credit score, especially if you also have issues with any of the above.
+Unless all of your accounts are in good standing, this could indicate a lack of responsibility when managing your credit.